At least 1 dead in Florida as storms continue to pummel the South. DeSantis declares emergency

 DeSantis said on social media Friday that the state Division of Emergency Management was working with local officials to “do everything possible to return life to normalcy for our residents as quickly as possible.”

-The woman killed in Florida was at least the fourth death caused by severe weather in the Southeast this week.
-Storms were blamed for killing two people in Tennessee on Wednesday, when another storm death was reported in North Carolina.
+The woman killed in Florida was at least the fifth death caused by severe weather in the U.S. this week.
+A powerful tornado that ripped through a small Oklahoma town on Monday left one person dead, and storms on Wednesday were blamed for killing two people in Tennessee and one person in North Carolina.

 An estimated 201,000 homes and businesses from Mississippi to North Carolina were blacked out Friday afternoon, according to the tracking website poweroutage.us.
 Most of those outages were in Florida, where lights and air conditioning were out for nearly 142,000 customers.